Public sector jobs are incredibly competitive. To increase your chances of employment find out what skills, qualifications and experience you'll need

 Where can I look for work experience?

-The Civil Service offers the Summer Diversity Internship Programme (SDIP), a six- to nine-week government work placement aimed at disadvantaged, disabled and ethnic minority students and graduates.
+The Civil Service also offers the six to nine-week, paid Summer Diversity Internship Programme (SDIP), aimed at disadvantaged, disabled and ethnic minority students and graduates.
 The Early Diversity Internship Programme (EDIP), meanwhile, offers a week of work experience for first-year students wishing to find out what a Fast Stream placement is like.

 The European Commission (EC) offers five-month traineeships in areas including law, human resources (HR) and environmental policy.
 Any degree is accepted, but you must have a strong knowledge of English, French or German, plus a second European Union (EU) language.

-You can gain valuable experience of administrative posts through temporary work.
+You can also gain valuable experience of administrative posts through temporary office work.

 To find work placements and internships in the public services and administration sector, search for work experience.

-How do I find a graduate job in public services and administration?
+How do I find a graduate job in the public sector?

 - FCO - includes diplomatic posts.